 Rise Against Hunger distributes more than 90 percent of meals packaged annually to partner organizations worldwide who operate ongoing education, health and empowerment programs.
 Rise Against Hunger places a strong focus on maternal and early childhood health and development, education and vocational training.

 For a full list of the types of programs we supports via sustained food aid, or to apply to become a Food Distribution Partner please click here to download our Food Distribution Partnership Application.
+Completed applications should be emailed to partnership@riseagainsthunger.

 Crisis Response Partnership Opportunities